parithon/vscode-obsAutoSwitchScene/README.md

 * `obs.secretsSwitchScene.scene`: The scene to automatically switch to if a file containing secrets is opened.
 * `obs.secretsSwitchScene.autoSwitchBack`: Automatically switch back to the previous scene after you close the file containing secrets.

+## Known issues

+- The plugin will only work if OBS is open and the Websockets server is enabled prior to loading VSCode.
+- No connection state tracking of the websockets is currently in place.
+If the connection is lost you will have to reload VSCode.

 ## Release Notes

 ### 1.0.0